Probiotic Strains in the Treatment of GERDPublished on Thursday, December 15, 2022 by

 The upper gastrointestinal (GI) tract also has an extensive microbiome, and research suggests that it may play a role in the development and progression of common upper GI diseases such as GERD.

-Gastroesophageal Reflux Disease (GERD) is defined as inflammation caused by stomach acid that is splashing up into the esophagus due to relaxation of the lower esophageal sphincter (LES).
+Gastroesophageal Reflux Disease (GERD) is inflammation caused by stomach acid splashing up into the esophagus due to relaxation of the lower esophageal sphincter (LES).
 The LES is the tiny doorway that opens when eating to allow food to pass from the esophagus into the stomach.

 The gastroesophageal microbiome (GE microbiome) consists of microbes from the oral cavity to the stomach.
 Certain bacteria thrive in different areas of this part of the tract varying in pH.
 Factors such as age, medication exposure, diet, and hygiene can influence the makeup of the GE microbiome.

-Besides PPI therapy, it has been suggested that probiotics may be a method of reducing GERD symptoms such as acid regurgitation/reflux.
+Besides PPI therapy, it has been suggested that probiotics may reduce GERD symptoms such as acid regurgitation/reflux.

 A 2020 systematic review compared 13 clinical studies that sought to determine the potential of probiotic use to alleviate upper-GI symptoms in adults diagnosed with GERD.
-Overall, they found a trend of positive outcomes that suggest probiotics are a beneficial way to manage GERD symptoms, in particular stomach gurgling, belching, nausea, and abdominal pain.
-Although this information is encouraging, some of the studies that were evaluated were weak and additional placebo-controlled clinical trials are warranted to further evaluate compliance with probiotic therapy and the targeting of specific probiotic strains.
+Overall, they found a trend of positive outcomes suggesting probiotics are a beneficial way to manage GERD symptoms, particularly stomach gurgling, belching, nausea, and abdominal pain.
+Although this information is encouraging, some of the evaluated studies were weak, and additional placebo-controlled clinical trials are warranted to assess further compliance with probiotic therapy and targeting specific probiotic strains.

 To summarize, it is good to look for probiotics that contain a variety of strains from the genera of Lactobacillus and Bifidobacterium because they are associated with decreased inflammation and help fight against potential pathogenic bacteria.